-Agency leadership may be able to engage in certain partnership arrangements if the purpose is to enhance the quality or distribution of USAGM content to foreign audiences overseas.
-Such partnerships must be reviewed and approved on a case-by-case basis
+VOA leadership may be able to approve certain partnership arrangements if the purpose is to enhance the quality or distribution of USAGM content to foreign audiences overseas.
+Such partnerships must be reviewed on a case-by-case basis.
+The final Memorandum of Understanding (MOU) is signed by the USAGM CEO.